 The complete interview can be found on the website of OEB Learning Technologies Europe GmbH.
-October 26, 2017 , Inteview with Lauren Herckis
+October 26, 2017, interview with Lauren Herckis

 Being ready for uncertainty means being ready to adapt – quickly, fundamentally and often.
 How should an institution, an educator or a learner change to keep pace with new technologies?
 Are schools, colleges and universities agile enough?
 Plenary Keynote Lauren Herckis, an anthropologist specialising in faculty culture and the use of technology at Carnegie Mellon University, USA, shared insights and advice from her research here.

 ….’Educators innovate in myriad ways and stick with what they believe to be tried-and-true teaching tools and practices whenever they can.
-What we found is that educators’ resistance to trying out new technology is proportional to perceived risks as well as benefits.
-Educators care about student outcomes, about their own fields of specialisation, and about professionalism.
+We found that educators’ resistance to trying out new technology is proportional to perceived risks and benefits.
+Educators care about student outcomes, their fields of specialisation, and professionalism.
 They are excited to try new things if they believe that students will fare better, it will advance their field, and they will maintain high standards of professional performance.
-Educators are reluctant to try new things that they think will take up a lot of valuable time; make it harder for students to understand key concepts; get in the way of student-faculty relationships; fail when students or faculty need it; leave students feeling bored or dissatisfied; waste students’ time; or give students the impression that they don’t know what they’re doing.
-Educators are glad to try out new technology if it will improve experiences for students and instructors, and benefit their field and institution.
+Educators are reluctant to try new things that they think will take up a lot of valuable time, make it harder for students to understand key concepts; get in the way of student-faculty relationships; fail when students or faculty need it, leave students feeling bored or dissatisfied; waste students’ time; or give students the impression that they don’t know what they’re doing.
+Educators are glad to try out new technology if it will improve student and instructor experiences and benefit their field and institution.
 But teaching and learning are complex, and innovations always entail some uncertainty.
-There has to be a good reason to take risks with something that’s already working, and that reason is going to be different in different situations.
+There has to be a good reason to take risks with something already working, and that reason will be different in different situations.

-To date, the specificity of each context has proven a really thorny problem: If each faculty member is different, each tool or technology adds something new, each student unique, and each institution quirky in its own way, how can we identify generalizable guidelines?
-A key result of this research is the acknowledgement that we need a coordinated, evidence-based approach to identifying the best ways to support faculty, promote improved learning outcomes for students, and enhance educational offerings across the board. …..’
+To date, the specificity of each context has proven a thorny problem: If each faculty member is different, each tool or technology adds something new, each student is unique, and each institution is quirky, how can we identify generalisable guidelines?
+A vital result of this research is acknowledging that we need a coordinated, evidence-based approach to identifying the best ways to support faculty, promote improved student learning outcomes, and enhance educational offerings across the board. …..’

 You can read the complete interview here.